Yoga Nidra & Restorative Yoga Teacher Training

 The Retreat Programme Includes

-11 days, shared accommodation (unless camping), all meals and the full retreat programme, followed by 3 months training package with course work including MP3 practice sessions undertaken at home.
+11 days onsite, shared accommodation (unless camping), all meals and the full retreat programme, followed by a 3-month training package with course work including MP3 practice undertaken at home.

-- Understanding the techniques of Yoga Nidra & Restorative Yoga from a practical and theoretical point of view
+- Understanding the techniques of Yoga Nidra, Diaphragmatic Breathing & Restorative Yoga from a practical and theoretical point of view

 - SWAN practice